DPDK/dpdk/doc/guides/nics/bnx2x.rst

 Prerequisites
 -------------

 - Requires firmware version **7.2.51.0**.
-It is inbox on most of the standard Linux distros.
+It is included in most of the standard Linux distros.
 If it is not available visit `QLogic Driver Download Center <http://driverdownloads.qlogic.com>`_ to get the required firmware.